jg210/react-game/README.md

 Drop the ball and dislodge the objects.

-The game is published from the master branch to [here](https://jg210.github.io/react-game/) using [Travis CI](https://travis-ci.org/jg210/react-game).
+The game is published to https://jg210.github.io/react-game/ using [Travis CI](https://travis-ci.org/jg210/react-game).

 The game uses the [matter.js](http://brm.io/matter-js/) 2D physics engine.